Skip to main content

 check_circle

-Conduct annual comprehensive audits and quarterly targeted audits focused on high-risk areas, new providers, and recently changed payer rules.
+Conduct annual audits and quarterly targeted audits focused on high-risk areas, new providers, and recently changed payer rules.

 warning